Your stupid bloody questions

 I have a brilliant invention.
 Can you help me copywrite it?

 I have an invention too – it’s called the dictionary.
-Look up the word copyright.
+Look up the word copywriting.

 Why do I need a copywriter?

-Because most people are rubbish at writing.
-And ‘grammar gurus’ tend to be the worst.
+Because anyone can write but most people are rubbish at it.
+And self-appointed ‘grammar gurus’ tend to be the worst.
 They’ll probably just have read this and said, “but you can’t start a sentence with a conjunction” – failing to see the irony that they just did.

-Can I set you a brief to test your skill?
+Can I set you a mini brief to test your skill?

 What do you charge?

 I can either do an hourly rate, a day rate or a fixed project cost – but don’t be surprised if I’m a bit more expensive than someone your mate knows who’s written a few blogs for the local hairdresser.